IndigoUnited/node-couchnode/README.md

 ## Rant

-Couchbase's official client contains a bunch of questionable design options that make common operations very cumbersome to handle.
+Couchbase's official client contains a few of questionable design options that make common operations very cumbersome to handle.
 Check below some
 examples:

-- A common operation is to try to get a key and expect it to potentially not be there.
+- A common operation is to try to get a key and expect it to potentially not be there (key miss).
 Unfortunately, the official client handles this as a failure, and returns an `Error` in the callback, meaning you have to constantly to check if the error code is not `couchbase.errors.keyNotFound`.
 JavaScript has an `undefined` type, which could be leveraged for these scenarios.

-- In a `getMulti` scenario, the `keyNotFound` issue is even more troublesome, in which instead of an `Error`, they return a `Number` stating the amount of errors that occurred, and you have to iterate through the results looking for the `.error` property in each result and comparing it to `couchbase.errors.keyNotFound`.
+- In a `getMulti` scenario, the `keyNotFound` issue is even more troublesome, in which instead of an `Error`, a `Number` stating the amount of errors that occurred is returned, and you have to iterate through the results looking for the `.error` property in each result and comparing it to `couchbase.errors.keyNotFound`.

 - When `remove`ing a key, the operation will callback with an `Error` if the key